JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/technical-services.md

 	private Preferences preferenceService;

 ####Using Gogo commands
-To see how to use the configuration service, please visit the [Configuration Section](gogo-commands.html#Configuration) in iCasa Gogo Commands.
+To see how to use the preferences service, please visit the [Configuration Section](gogo-commands.html#Configuration) in iCasa Gogo Commands.

 ####Using the iCasa scripts
 There are the following instructions that can be used into the iCasa scripts:

-* set a global configuration property
+* set a global preference property

         </set-global-property name="period" value="80.8" type="Float">